“The two enemies of human happiness are pain and boredom.” – Arthur Schopenhauer

 - Curl up under a soft blanket with a cup of tea and an easy book.

 - Have a movie marathon.
-You could pick an interesting theme, like travel (Lost in Translation, Into the Wild, Before Sunrise), art history (The Da Vinci Code, Goya’s Ghosts, Frida) or anything starring Ryan Gosling.
+You could pick an interesting theme, like travel (Lost in Translation, Wild, Before Sunrise), art history (The Da Vinci Code, Goya’s Ghosts, Frida) or anything starring Ryan Gosling.

 - Give yourself a soothing foot massage.